Blog / 7 Segment Display: How Does it Work?

 Preference is given to the Common Anode displays.
 CA displays do not sink more current than they source compared to other logic boards.

-Common Cathode (CC) 7 Segment Display
+What is the Common Cathode (CC) 7 Segment Display?

-It is also referred to as a standard cathode display (CC display).
+The Common Cathode 7-segment display is also referred to as a standard cathode display (CC display).

 As the name suggests, the standard pin connects to the eight cathode pins and the light-emitting diodes.
 This display is unlike the CA display that connects all the anode pins.